 Leveraging video conferencing technology to train, educate and assess patients when a face-to-face visit is not required

 Enhanced cleaning protocols at all Coram sites

 Non-essential personnel or visitors are not allowed into any of our facilities

 Practicing social distancing in branch and ambulatory infusion suites (AIS) locations and requiring corporate staff to work from home

-Coram will help pilot the administration of COVID-19 therapy to eligible patients in long-term care facilities and at home
+Coram is helping pilot the administration of COVID-19 therapy to eligible patients in long-term care facilities and at home

-Coram will begin administering a limited supply of bamlanivimab for eligible COVID-19 patients at risk for severe complications from the virus in seven cities and their surrounding communities starting on December 3, 2020 in a pilot program.
+Coram began administering a limited supply of bamlanivimab for eligible COVID-19 patients at risk for severe complications from the virus in seven cities and their surrounding communities on December 3, 2020 in a pilot program.

-We will begin administering bamlanivimab for the treatment of COVID-19 in seven cities and their surrounding communities starting on Thursday, December 3, 2020, as new COVID-19 infections continue to rise rapidly in these regions.
+We began administering bamlanivimab for the treatment of COVID-19 in seven cities and their surrounding communities on December 3, 2020, as new COVID-19 infections continue to rise rapidly in these regions.

 Following the pilot, and as drug supply increases, we plan to scale this solution to additional markets in areas of greatest need.

 To be eligible for bamlanivimab, patients must not be hospitalized, have tested positive for COVID-19, be within 10 days of symptom onset, at least 12 years of age or older, weighing at least 40 kilograms or 88.2 pounds and at high risk for progressing to severe COVID-19 and/or hospitalization as required by the U.S. Food and Drug Administration.